-The vehicle is a 2006 Ford Explorer.
+The contact owns a 2006 Ford Explorer.
 While driving 40 mph, the vehicle would completely shut off.
 Afterwards, the instrument panel and check engine lights flashed one time.
 The contact allowed the vehicle to coast to a stop and then restarted the vehicle.
 The contact drove to the dealer and they found no failures.
 A diagnostic was performed in an attempt to find an error code for the failure.
 The contact believed that the vehicle was completely unsafe to drive.
 The purchase date was unknown.
 The current mileage was 61,000 and failure mileage was 60,700.
-Updated 4/16/08
+Updated 4/16/08 updated.

 See all problems of the 2005 Ford Explorer.